Brighton & Hove Albion welcome Tottenham Hotspur to the Amex in the Premier League on Tuesday 17th April, kick-off 7.45pm.

 We would like to take this opportunity to remind members that the dress code for the 1901 Club is smart business attire for all guests, male and female.

 Acceptable attire includes smart jeans, smart boots, clean trainers and canvas shoes.
-Please note that ripped jeans, shorts and flip-flops are not permitted.
+Please note ripped jeans, shorts and flip-flops are not permitted.
 Hospitality guests dining in either restaurant will still be required to wear shoes; trainers will not be permitted in dining areas.

 Men must wear a collared shirt or polo shirt.
 Football shirts, polo-neck and turtleneck sweaters are not acceptable.